Family Friendly Parksville on Vancouver Island

 It’s big enough to support the amenities one would expect from a town – hotels, restaurants, grocery stores, fuel stations – but small enough to maintain its roots as a quintessential Oceanside locale.

 We have visited Parksville many times before, the most recent being two years ago when Nicole was pregnant with Baby B. Obviously times have changed now that he’s a full blown toddler.

 Although we could have easily spent our entire time at the Tigh Na Mara seaside resort, we decided to get out and explore the family friendly side of Parksville.

-Here are some of the family friendly activities found in the Parksville area.
+Here are some family friendly activities in the Parksville.